wandb/docs/docs/guides/launch/intro.md

 ---
 slug: /guides/launch
-description: Easily queue and manage jobs using W&B Launch.
+description: Easily scale and manage ML jobs using W&B Launch.
 ---

-## What is Launch?
+# Launch

 W&B Launch introduces a connective layer between machine learning practitioners and the high-scale, specialized hardware that powers modern machine learning workflows.
-Easily scale training runs from your desktop to your GPUs, quickly spin up, intensive model evaluation suites, and prepare models for production inference, all without the friction of complex infrastructure.
+Easily scale training runs from your desktop to your GPUs, quickly spin up intensive model evaluation suites, and prepare models for production inference, all without the friction of complex infrastructure.

 ![](/images/launch/ready_to_launch.png)